- Chart

 - Acquisition Price (USD millions): 1800

-- Strategic Rationale: Expanded natural gas distribution operations into Arkansas, Oklahoma, and Texas, providing access to new markets and customer bases.
+- Strategic Rationale: Expanded natural gas operations and customer base.

 Growth Trajectory and Initiatives

-Historical Growth: Black Hills Corporation has achieved growth through acquisitions and organic expansion of its regulated utilities.
+Historical Growth: Black Hills Corporation has experienced steady growth through organic expansion and acquisitions.

-Future Projections: Analyst estimates suggest continued growth driven by infrastructure investments and renewable energy projects.
+Future Projections: Analysts expect continued growth, driven by investments in renewable energy and infrastructure upgrades.

 Recent Initiatives: Recent initiatives include investments in renewable energy projects and grid modernization programs.